THE CATTLE

 - Many of the calves live in special calf hutches.

-- The dairy cows are mainly black and white Holstein Friesians with about 3 brown & white Dairy Shorthorns.
+- The dairy cows are mainly black and white Holstein Friesians with a few brown & white Dairy Shorthorns.

 - They are identified by ear tags and numbers branded on their rump to identify them in the parlour.